yveskalume/handsfree-sos-poc/README.md

 detected, alert messages containing the user's location are sent to their designated emergency contacts.

-🚧 **Note** : _This app is currently in an experimental phase and is presented for conceptual and exploratory purposes.
+🚧 **Note** : _This project is currently in an experimental phase and is presented for conceptual and exploratory purposes.
 It may not function reliably in all scenarios.
 Users are strongly advised against relying on this app for critical safety needs._ 🚧